Obtaining Information about Cases (for Journalists)

-There are two ways to obtain current and complete information about cases pending in the court:
+There are two steps to obtaining current information about a case pending in the court and keeping up-to-date with developments in the case:

 Viewing the Online Docket via PACER